-The process to request to take annual leave is outlined in an award, registered agreement, company policy or employment contract.
+The process to request annual leave is outlined in an award, registered agreement, company policy or employment contract.
 As annual leave is a right for all permanent employees, an employer cannot unreasonably refuse a request.

 What is an unreasonable ground of refusal?